neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 published: false
 title: The Infamous Liebster Award
 ---
-As an encouragement to continue sharing my thoughts and experiences online, a person near and dear to my heart nominated me for [the Libster Award](https://theglobalaussie.com/liebster-award-2018/).
+As an encouragement to continue sharing my thoughts and experiences online, a person near and dear to my heart nominated me for [the Liebster Award](https://theglobalaussie.com/liebster-award-2018/).

 ![Liebster Award Logo](https://theglobalaussie.com/wp-content/uploads/2017/12/More-Flowers.png)